Facebook

 Context

-The dataset tabulates the Yorkshire town population distribution across 18 age groups.
-It lists the population in each age group along with the percentage population relative of the total population for Yorkshire town.
-The dataset can be utilized to understand the population distribution of Yorkshire town by age.
-For example, using this dataset, we can identify the largest age group in Yorkshire town.
+The dataset tabulates the population of Yorkshire by gender across 18 age groups.
+It lists the male and female population in each age group along with the gender ratio for Yorkshire.
+The dataset can be utilized to understand the population distribution of Yorkshire by gender and age.
+For example, using this dataset, we can identify the largest age group for both Men and Women in Yorkshire.
+Additionally, it can be used to see how the gender ratio changes from birth to senior most age group and male to female ratio across each age group for Yorkshire.

 Key observations